Willpower and Self-Discipline

 You come home from work and sit in front of the T.V., because you feel too lazy and too tired to take a shower first.
 Do not succumb to the desire to sit in front of the T.V, and go take a shower immediately.

 Do you like your coffee with sugar?
 If you do, then for one whole week drink it without sugar.
 Do you drink three cups of coffee each day?
 If you do, then drink only two cups a day for one whole week.
 Such exercises prove to you that you can control or change your habits, and this inner strength.

 Exercise no. 5

 Do you, like many others, like to read some unimportant gossip in the newspaper or magazine?
-Then for one whole week abstain from doing so.
-This might not be easy, but it's a good training.
-I am not telly you to do so indefinitely, but only one week.
+Then, for one whole week, abstain from doing so.
+This might not be easy, but it's good for your training.
+I am not telling you to do so indefinitely, but for only one week.

 Exercise no. 6

 If you have the choice of going up with the elevator or climbing the stairs, choose climbing the stairs.
 However, climb the stairs only if it's not a high storey, and you are in good physical condition.